Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: The Minimum Clique-optimised quantum algorithm

-It is important to highlight that the order of the sets contained in \texttt{MUTc} is not unique, therefore, the quantum circuit depth varies for each one of them.
-This scenario presents notable similarities to the process of identifying the optimal set of hyperparameters to maximise or minimise a specific metric for machine learning models.
-Specifically, we minimise the quantum circuit depth by generating an optimally ordered \texttt{MUTc} set (\texttt{OMUTc}) applying \texttt{Optuna}~\cite{optuna}, a library widely used for hyperparameter optimization of large deep learning models. \texttt{Optuna} is based in the Tree-structured Parzen Estimator algorithm~(TPE)~\cite{TPEalgorthm}, which is a Bayesian optimization algorithm that trains two Gaussian Mixture Models, one to the set of parameter values associated with the best objective values which is commonly denoted by $l(x)$, and another to the remaining parameter values, denoted by $g(x)$.
-From these two models it chooses the parameter value $x$ that maximizes the ratio $l(x)/g(x)$ and like a tree, performs a cut-off at this value of $x$ which provides the set of hyperparameter values to evaluate.
+It is important to highlight that the order of the sets contained in \texttt{MUTc}$^{(3,12)}$ is not unique, therefore, the quantum circuit depth depends on the order in which the sets are implemented.
+This scenario presents notable similarities to the process of identifying the optimal set of hyperparameters to maximise or minimise a specific metric for Machine Learning models.
+Specifically, we minimise the quantum circuit depth by generating an optimally ordered \texttt{MUTc}$^{(\Lambda,e)}$ set (\texttt{OMUTc}$^{(\Lambda,e)}$) applying \texttt{Optuna}~\cite{optuna}, a library widely used for hyperparameter optimisation of Large Deep Learning models. \texttt{Optuna} is based in the Tree-structured Parzen Estimator algorithm~(TPE)~\cite{TPEalgorthm}, which is a Bayesian optimisation algorithm that trains two Gaussian Mixture Models, one to the set of parameter values associated with the best objective values which is commonly denoted by $l(x)$, and another to the remaining parameter values, denoted by $g(x)$.
+From these two models it chooses the parameter value~$x$ that maximises the ratio $l(x)/g(x)$ and like a tree, performs a cut-off at this value of $x$ which provides the set of hyperparameter values to evaluate.